dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 ### Version numbers matter with threejs

 When I was first working on this example I was using [r127 of threejs](https://github.com/mrdoob/three.js/releases/tag/r127), and I am also using 2.6.14 of vuejs.
+The vuejs library seems to be fairly solid, and development on it is slow, however that is not so much the case with threejs as new revisions come out often and code breaking changes are often introduces in new revisions.

 ## 1 - The Main javaScript file